 Taking a vacation is a perfect way to recharge you from the drudgery of work.
-As much as you may love what you do for a living, focus on work day in and day out can tear down anyone’s passion and energy.
+As much as you may love what you do for a living, focus on a work day in and day out can tear down anyone’s passion and energy.

 For creative occupations like designers, it is in fact essential to open up our mind and perspectives to find inspirations for your work.
 If you follow a rigid schedule every day, spend most of your time at home working, it is hard to gather creative ideas.
-Yet, when you travel to a foreign environment, where is something out of your comfort zone, you can experience new culture and formulate new ways of thinking.
+Yet, when you travel to a foreign environment, where is something out of your comfort zone, you can experience a new culture and formulate new ways of thinking.
 You see the world in a different light, and you can even come to understand yourself better.

 Besides, a planned vacation some months down can actually give you something to look forward to.
 When you’re really stressed out by all of your works, you can look at that picture of the Bahamas beaches on your desk and imagine yourself there.
-You can even convince yourself to work hard and endure for now, because you will eventually get your well deserved break!
+You can even convince yourself to work hard and endure for now, because you will eventually get your well-deserved break!

 One thing to note about vacation is that it has to fulfill its purpose of recharging yourself.
-Be sure to go to places where you can really relax yourself and take your mind away from work.
+Be sure to go to places where you can really relax and take your mind away from work.
 If you find city life taxing, then opt for scenic countryside vacation.
 If you find it a burden to take care of your kids, then don’t bring them along.
 You can choose to go alone, or with your loved ones.